mhd21/digikala-only-application-extension/README.md

 # digikala-only-application-extension
-This extension just display application only prices in digikala.com.
+This extension just display application only prices in digikala.